 From the "Coffe Baum" it is only a few steps to St. Thomas Church,in the courtyard of which you will find Johann Sebastian Bach's bronze statue, who came to Leipzig in 1723 as Thomaskantor and music director, a position he held until his death in 1750.
 During this time he also directed the St. Thomas Boys Choir, which still maintains the musical legacy of its most famous former cantor with performances all over the world.

 Oh, how I always envy Leipzig for its music.

 After a few steps from St. Thomas' Church, you reach the market square with the Old Town Hall, one of the most beautiful Renaissance buildings in Germany.
 At its rear is the Naschmarkt.
 On its northern side the is the baroque Old Stock Exchange.
 In front of it is a monument to the young Johann Wolfgang von Goethe, who studied in Leipzig and got inspiration for at least one scene of Auerbach's Keller in the nearby Auerbach's Keller .

-Because of its fascinating history, the many beautiful cafes and the youthful atmosphere Leipzig is clearly one of my favorite cities in Germany!
+With major events such as the Leipzig Book Fair (March), the Bach Festival Leipzig (June) and the Leipzig Christmas Market - one of the most traditional and largest in Germany - Leipzig offers great events for every taste all year round.
+Due to its fascinating history, the many beautiful cafes and the youthful atmosphere Leipzig is clearly one of my favorite cities in Germany!

 - Climb the Monument to the Battle of the Nations and enjoy a breathtaking panoramic view of Leipzig and its surroundings.